ELZO3BI/PasswordGear/README.md

 what's new?

 now you can encrypt multiple passwords with "Yes Or No" questioning without restarting the program.

+more improvements coming soon...